Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

 \nl Arnold brilliantly argued to exploit this circumstance to his purpose.
-By Birkhoff theory, one might think to switch to another set of canonical coordinates $(\L,\widetilde\ell, \widetilde{\rm p}, \widetilde{\rm q})$, analogous to Poincar\'e's coordinates, possibly defined only for $(\widetilde{\rm p}, \widetilde{\rm q})$ in a small neighborhood of radius $\varepsilon$ around the origin, such that the Hamiltonian of the system, or, more precisely, its $\widetilde\ell$--averaged perturbing function $\ovl{f_{\cB ir}}$, takes a ``normalized form'' : it is a polynomial of some degree greater or equal than two in the combinations $\t_i=\frac{\widetilde{\rm p}_i^2+\widetilde{\rm q}_i^2}{2}$, $i=1$, $\cdots$, $2n$, plus a remainder with a higher order zero in the origin.
-With these ideas in mind, he proved the following impressive result, and next applied it to the planar three--body problem.
-It states that stable trajectories occupy a positive measure set of the phase space, and are more and more dense closely to the elliptic equilibrium.
-Hence, the smaller eccentricities and inclinations are, the larger the number of stable motions is. .1in \noi {\bf `The Fundamental Theorem'' (V. I. Arnold, \cite{arnold63})} {\it If the Hessian matrix of ${\rm h}$ and the matrix of the coefficients of the second--order term in $\t_i$ in $\ovl{f_{\cB ir}}$ (``torsion'', or ``second-order Birkhoff invariants'') do not vanish identically, and if $\m$ is suitably small with respect to $\varepsilon$, the system affords a positive measure set $\cK_{\m, \varepsilon}$ of quasi--periodic motions in phase space such that its density goes to one as $\varepsilon\to 0$.}
+By Birkhoff theory, one might think to switch to another set of canonical coordinates $(\L,\widetilde\ell, \widetilde{\rm p}, \widetilde{\rm q})$, analogous to Poincar\'e's coordinates, possibly defined only for $(\widetilde{\rm p}, \widetilde{\rm q})$ in a small neighborhood of radius $\varepsilon$ around the origin, such that the Hamiltonian of the system, or, more precisely, its $\widetilde\ell$-averaged (``secular'') perturbing function $\ovl{f_{\cB ir}}$, takes a ``normalized form'' : it is a polynomial, $\ovl{f_{\cB ir, tr}}$, of some degree greater or equal than two in the combinations (``degenerate actions'') $\t_i=\frac{\widetilde{\rm p}_i^2+\widetilde{\rm q}_i^2}{2}$, $i=1$, $\cdots$, $2n$, plus a remainder with a higher order. {Roughly, Arnold projected to solve the limiting degeneracy by conjugating the planetary system to a new system, whose unperturbed part was just the truncated, normalized Hamiltonian so as to recover the standard set up of KAM theory.} With these ideas in mind, he proved the following impressive result and next applied it to the planar three-body problem.
+It states that stable trajectories occupy a positive measure set of the phase space, and are more and more dense {closer} to the elliptic equilibrium.
+Hence, the smaller eccentricities and inclinations are, the larger the number of stable motions is. .1in \noi {\bf `The Fundamental Theorem'' (V. I. Arnold, \cite{arnold63})} {\it If the Hessian matrix of ${\rm h}$ and the matrix of the coefficients of the second-order term in $\t_i$ in $\ovl{f_{\cB ir}}$ (``torsion'', or ``second-order Birkhoff invariants'') do not vanish identically, and if $\m$ is suitably small with respect to $\varepsilon$, the system affords a positive measure set $\cK_{\m, \varepsilon}$ of quasi-periodic motions in phase space such that its density goes to $1$ as $\varepsilon\to 0$.}